Technical Bulletin 11. Cathode Issues

 To prevent any damage do not use the amplifier any more, and contact your amplifier manufacturer to have it checked up, or better say repaired.

-For good amplifier designers, the below links are usesless, because they already know all of this.
-But don't feel ashamed to read it anyway.
+For good amplifier designers, the below links are not really new, but don't feel ashamed to read it anyway.

 1) Warning by OSRAM, about design issues,